Skip main navigation

 • Gorilla Grove

-Gorilla Grove’s indoor Observation Outpost is closed for the season, and the gorilla troop can instead be seen in their indoor Tropical Forest exhibit all winter.
-You can still explore the outdoor area of Gorilla Grove at any time.
+Gorilla Grove’s indoor Observation Outpost is closed for the season, and the gorilla troop can instead be seen in their indoor Tropical Forest habitat all winter.

 Many other animals may be outdoors and on exhibit depending on weather conditions, particularly on milder winter days when the temperature is above freezing.